 Events and Trips

-We regularly organize trips to Havana to promote technology and design and to connect leading talent in Cuba with the greatest minds in the US.
+We regularly support trips to Havana to connect leading talent in Cuba with the greatest minds in the US.

 November 2017: Marabana (Havana Marathon)